-Divorce is widely recognized as the second greatest hardship and cause of pain for adults; second only to the loss of a child.
+In today’s world, divorce is widely recognized as the second greatest hardship and cause of pain for adults, second only to the loss of a child.

-What do you think will happen to your children if you go through with your divorce?
+Have you really thought about the damage you will cause your children if you go through with your divorce?

 You know your kids better than anyone else.
-How are they going to handle the strain and turmoil of their parents, their whole world, breaking?
-Think about the changes they will have to contend with.
-It’s a good idea to imagine the worst as that will be most accurate.
+How are they going to handle the strain and turmoil their parents are going to find themselves in; or handle the fact that their whole world is breaking apart?
+Think of all the changes they will have to contend with.
+It’s a good idea to imagine the worst-case scenario as that will be most accurate.

-This article will honestly only confirm what you already suspected but hoped was not true.
+This article will only confirm what you already suspected but hoped would not be true.
 Unfortunately, the reality is much worse than you imagined.

-My experiences as a divorce mediator, and now a marriage healer, have put me in a position to gather knowledge from countless first-person accounts.
-I’ve come to two monumental conclusions, both of which are provable beyond a doubt.
+Through my experiences as a divorce mediator, and now a marriage healer, I’ve come to two monumental conclusions, both of which are provable beyond a doubt.
 They are:

-- It is MUCH easier to save your marriage and is a much more realistic an option than people think.
+- Saving your marriage is MUCH easier and a much more realistic option than people think.

-Unfortunately, although you would expect otherwise, you won’t hear either point from most Marriage and Family Therapists.
-One therapist from Orange County, California told me it’s now regularly taught to them in their psychology training that children of divorce will be okay, and no one should worry about them.
+Unfortunately, you won’t hear Marriage and Family Therapists mention this.
+A therapist from Orange County, California told me it’s now regularly taught in their psychology training that children of divorce will be okay, and no one should worry about them.

-I guarantee that after you read this, you won’t agree with them any more than I do.
+I guarantee that after you have read this, you won’t agree with that any more than I do.
 In this article, I will share with you the following:

 - Statistics, along with my commentary